Enter the expiring annual premium ($) into the calculator. The calculator will estimate the tail (ERP) premium/cost (common for claims-made policies).

 What is Tail Coverage in insurance?

-Tail Coverage, also known as Extended Reporting Period Endorsement, is a feature in liability insurance policies that allows the insured to report claims for incidents that occurred while the policy was active but were reported after the policy has expired.
+Tail Coverage, also known as an Extended Reporting Period (ERP) endorsement, is a feature used with claims-made liability insurance policies that allows the insured to report claims after the policy ends for incidents that occurred while the policy was active (subject to the policy’s terms).

 Why is Tail Coverage important?

-Tail Coverage is important because it protects the insured against claims that are made after a policy expires.
+Tail Coverage is important because it can protect the insured against claims that are made after a claims-made policy expires or is canceled.
 This is particularly relevant in professions where there might be a delay between the occurrence of an incident and the filing of a claim.

 How is the cost of Tail Coverage calculated?

 The cost of Tail Coverage is typically calculated as a multiple of the expiring annual premium.
-The exact multiplier can vary depending on the policy, the insurer, and the specific terms of coverage.
+The exact multiplier can vary depending on the policy type, the insurer, the retroactive date, limits, underwriting, and the chosen ERP duration.

 Can Tail Coverage be purchased at any time?